ham-radio-software/D-Rats/README.md

 released  (in 2015 and in 2019) for benefit of everybody.

-The program is pretty much the one developed by Dan more than 10 years ago based on libraries by the python community which – in many cases - are not supported anymore by anybody –  not to mention that the operating system itself changed multiple times, and each of us has a different footprint of applications installed, making each execution situation different.
+The program is pretty much the one developed by Dan more than 10 years ago based on libraries by the Python community which – in many cases - are not supported anymore by anybody –  not to mention that the operating system itself changed multiple times, and each of us has a different footprint of applications installed, making each execution situation different.
 So there is